For a total of nine of your 26 four-week blocks, your days will be split between the hospital and clinic.

 In addition, you will spend two blocks of full days in the hospital and another two blocks of full days in the outpatient clinics.
 With this combination, you will have a minimum total of six months PRM inpatient and six months PRM outpatient.

 |Pediatric subspecialty rotations*||7 months|

-*Neurology, rheumatology, orthopedic surgery, genetics, developmental pediatrics, NICU, PICU, general pediatrics, radiology/neuroradiology, urology, sports.
+*Neurology, rheumatology, orthopedic surgery, genetics, NICU, PICU, general pediatrics, radiology/neuroradiology, urology, sports.
 Rotation length is 2-4 weeks.

-During your outpatient pediatric rehabilitation rotations, you evaluate and manage a wide variety of patient diagnoses in youth ages birth to 21, such as:
+During your outpatient pediatric rehabilitation rotations, you evaluate and manage a wide variety of diagnoses in youth ages birth to 21, including participating in multidisciplinary clinics.

 - Cerebral palsy

 - Spina bifida

 - Muscular dystrophies and myopathies

 - Hereditary Peripheral neuropathies and peripheral nerve injuries